-New and compelling evidence casts doubt on the conviction of a nurse locked up for murdering her disabled husband more than 20 years ago, judges have heard
+New evidence casts doubt on murder conviction of nurse locked up for killing husband

 Deborah Katrina Winzar was jailed for life in July 2000 after Birmingham Crown Court jurors convicted her of murdering Dominic McCarthy - who managed the Kingfisher Care Centre for the mentally and physically disabled.